Karmen McNamara

-Karmen McNamara (born October 12, 1983) is a retired Canadian triathlete and She was previously CEO of The Kindness Factory.
+Karmen McNamara (born October 12, 1983) is a retired Canadian triathlete.
+She was previously CEO of The Kindness Factory.
 McNamara is the founder and General Manager of Help Ukraine Vancouver Island Society, a non-profit organization that supports Ukrainian refugees on Vancouver Island, in Canada.
 She is also known for her advocacy work with people with disabilities.

 McNamara is a recipient of the 2025 Honorary Citizen award from the City of Victoria.

 She was named as one of Vancouver Island's most Inspiring Women for her work in theatre, with Help Ukraine Vancouver Island, and as a Para-lympic guide.

 Help Ukraine Vancouver Island Society (2022-present)

 McNamara's work to support Ukrainian refugees on Vancouver Island began in March 2022 in response to a sense of paralysis from other, more established, organizations.
 Under her leadership, the organization quickly grew to be known as the leading agency for assisting Ukrainians on Vancouver Island, and a model for other agencies to follow.

 The non-profit organization has assisted over 1500 Ukrainian refugees as of january 2024.
 HUVI's work includes providing weekly groceries to over 200 families through their 7 weekly Food Share events, running a hosting program, housing-match program, peer support program, as well as providing welcome baskets to every new Ukrainian family, and offering online English classes for all levels.
 Help Ukraine Vancouver Island Society also ran a children's day camp "Camp Sunflower" for 9 weeks in the summer of 2023.